KPI Widget Designs

 Context + Challenge

-During my co-op at Agilence Inc., I was given the opportunity to redesign a highlighted feature of their core product.
-The widget feature found on the KPI dashboards was out of date and needed to be redesigned to improve both functionality and update its appearance to match modern standards.
-This project was led by me with guidance from the product team manager.
+During my co-op at Agilence Inc., I led a project to design new versions of KPI widgets used on dashboards to track and manage loss prevention objectives.
+The widget feature was outdated and needed to be redesigned to improve both functionality and update its appearance to match modern standards.

 My role

-Presenting findings to teams - Presented my progress and findings in cross functional teams (product, engineering, customer success, marketing) and received feedback for improvements and further insight
+Presenting findings to teams - Present my progress and findings in cross functional teams (product, engineering, customer success, marketing) and received feedback for improvements and further insight

 An intro to Agilence Inc: